 LVT 2013 r A merchant venture with the son of Marc Sorrel and his partner in Domaine Les Alexandrins, Alexandre Caso, joined by two others.
 The red and white Crozes wines are from purchased crop, while the Côtes du Rhône red is a wine purchase.

 LVT 2006 r Biodynamic at Cornas (Cécile), organic at Crozes-Hermitage (Sébastien).
 Set up in June 2007.

-LVT 2015 r 2015 wh Father Bernard grows fruit, and is the man of the soil.
+LVT 2019 r 2019 wh Father Bernard grows fruit, and is the man of the soil.
 Yann has taken the domaine forward to greater specialisation in wine, and it is now an accomplished, organic estate.
 There is exuberant fruit in the classic red from this domaine situated on the plain.
-The Rouvre, formerly known as Tête de Cuvée red, is some way ahead in depth and interest and shows well in its more mature phase from about four years onwards.
+The Rouvre, formerly known as Tête de Cuvée red, is some way ahead in depth, finesse and interest, and shows well after a two to three year spell in the cellar; the **** 2019 was a suave, well-defined wine, for example.
 These are good, funky wines with sleek textures.